learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

   - The largest number in JavaScript is `9007199254740992`.
 Similarly, the smallest number is -`9007199254740992` (see [here](http://stackoverflow.com/a/307200/2890716) for more info.

 2. String
-  - Examples include:  `"a"`, `"World Wide Web"`
+  - Examples include:  `"a"`, `"World Wide Web"`, `"Hey!
+H*w @re y0u?!"`

 3. Boolean
   - Only two examples: `true` and `false`
 `
 4. Undefined
   - Only one example: `undefined`
-  - Refers to an absent or unknown value
+  - Refers to an absent or unknown value.
+  - A variable that has not been assigned a value has the value undefined.
+  - A function returns undefined if a value is not returned.

 5. Null
   - Only one example: `null`
   - This is a special keyword that means one of two things: no value or empty.
 The difference from undefined is that when a variable is null, it is still defined.

 6. Symbol type
  - New (!) to JavaScript in ECMAScript Edition 6.
+A Symbol is a unique and immutable primitive value and may be used as the key of an Object property.
 Instead of creating new symbols with the `:` as we do in Ruby, you can make a new symbol by calling on the Symbol class and passing it a string:

 ```javascript
 var greeting = Symbol("hello");